 Six Myths About Workers' Compensation Insurance

-Workers’ Compensation Insurance is an important product for employees.
-There are six common myths that surround this insurance, though.
-Debunk the myths so you can understand and maximize your benefits.
+Workers Compensation Insurance is an important product for employees.
+There are six common myths that surround this insurance; debunking them can help you understand and maximize your benefits.

 1. Small businesses don’t need to offer Workers’ Compensation Insurance.

 You may work in a small business with only a few employees.
 Federal and state laws dictate that most businesses with one or more employees must carry Workers’ Compensation insurance.
-Be sure your employer carries this valuable insurance even if you are a solo employee.
+Be sure your employer carries this valuable coverage even if you are a solo employee, and review guidance for Small Employers Workers Compensation to understand specific rules that may apply.

 2. I don’t need Worker’s Compensation insurance because my job is low-risk.

 Some jobs, like construction, farming and commercial fishing, are dangerous.
 However, even low-risk jobs include injury and illness risks.
 You could develop carpal tunnel while typing or slip and fall in the break room during lunch.
-Your employer will pay lower Workers’ Compensation insurance premiums if you work in a low-risk job, and you absolutely must ensure you’re covered no matter what type of work you perform.
+Employers typically pay lower premiums for low-risk jobs, but you should still ensure you’re covered no matter what type of work you perform.

 3. I’m careful and won’t get hurt.

-While you might have an accident-free employment history, it only takes a second for an accident to happen.
-Plus, some workplace accidents or injuries occur because of someone else’s actions.
-Ensure you are covered by Workers’ Compensation regardless of your careful track record.
+Even with an accident-free history, it only takes a second for an accident to happen.
+Some workplace injuries occur because of someone else’s actions.
+Make sure you are covered by Workers’ Compensation regardless of your careful track record.

 4. My boss is like family, and I could never sue.